akkivats777/akkivats777/README.md

 - 👋 Hi, I’m Akash Sharma
 - 👀 I’m interested in DevOps
-- 🌱 I’m currently learning AWS Services like CloudFormation, ECS, Jenkins
+- 🌱 I’m currently learning AWS Services like Kubernetes, Jenkins
 - 📫 You can connect with me through social media platforms.